Welcome to the SEER Program

 for STEM Undergraduates and Teachers:

 Olin College of Engineering is engaged in an ambitious research program to understand and improve the educational experience of engineering undergraduates.
 The Olin SEER Program is a Research Experience for Undergraduates/Research Experience for Teachers site with the goal of advancing this work by providing undergraduate students and K-12 teachers the opportunity to become part of a learning community in engineering education.
 Funded by the NSF, The SEER Program focuses on collaborative, faculty-mentored research and formative activities, including a short course in educational research methods.
-Olin student researchers have found that such research experiences give them new perspectives on the field of engineering and on their own educational experiences.
+Program participants have found that such research experiences give them new perspectives on the field of engineering and on their own educational or teaching experiences.

 With a beautiful, modern campus in the suburbs of Boston, Olin has easy access to both the cultural life of Boston and recreational activities in the larger area.
 Olin is a close-knit academic community, with student and faculty researchers in a range of engineering and non-engineering fields.

 Olin College's Research Experiences for Undergraduates is a ten-week residential summer program which provides participants with the opportunity to partner closely with faculty who are working on understanding and improving the engineering student experience.
 The program includes research, educational, cultural and social activities, and housing, a travel allowance, and a meal allowance are provided.
 We are especially interested in recruiting participants who are early in their undergraduate careers, who are members of historically underrepresented groups, or who are considering or reconsidering a decision to major in engineering.
 For more information, please email us at firstname.lastname@example.org.